Skip to main content

 After a tumultuous year in politics, how will this inauguration go down in the history books?

-Tiffany Barnes, an associate professor in the Department of Political Science in the College of Arts and Sciences
+Tiffany Barnes, an associate professor in the Department of Political Science in the

 In light of the recent developments in Washington, D.C., a WKYT journalist interviewed Clatyon Thyne, chair of the Political Science Department; as well as Michael Zilis and Stephen Voss, associate professors of political science.
 Zilis and Thyne discuss the Electoral College vote in Congress and the invasion of the U.S. Capitol, and Voss looks at the Senate runoffs in Georgia.
 You can see all three interviews